GwenNguyen2604/TravelBookingSystem/README.md

 Path to image file (optional, press enter to skip): /home/nguyennguyen/Download/ferari.jpg

 ```
-5. Give it a per diem rental price when prompted
+5. Give the car a per diem rental price when prompted.

-6. Copy the VIN number
+6. Copy the VIN number.

 7. Once done, an entry will be generated in the database.
-Choose 6 to view all cars and notice your entry has been added
+Choose option 6 to view all cars and notice your entry has been added.
    You are not done yet.
 There are a few attributes that are still blank.
-You will need to update them
+You will need to update them.

-8. Back at the script, this time, choose 2) Update extended attributes (class/electric/body)
+8. Back at the script, this time, choose option 2: Update extended attributes (class/electric/body)

-9. Pass the VIN to the prompt, then type in the class/Electric/Body attributes the vehicle has, example for the Ferrari below
+9. Pass the VIN to the prompt, then type in the Class/Electric/Body attributes the vehicle has.
+Example below:

 ``` bash
 VIN to update attributes for: 22D1EC505ABC43B2B